 International students are a vital part of the Temple University intellectual and cultural community.
 Thousands of students from over 100 countries have chosen to receive their education at Temple.
 Below are resources that you may need during the admissions process.

 Applying for Admission

 You’re considered an international student if you hold, or will need to obtain, a non-immigrant visa, including a student visa (F-1), or an exchange visitor visa (J-1).

-In addition to the application requirements listed on your program's website, you should also plan to submit:
+In addition to the specific admission requirements of your intended academic program, international applicants should also submit:

 - Official document that validates completion and conferral of a degree, diploma, and/or certificate.
 While not required, applicants are encouraged to submit transcript(s) to the World Education Services (WES) to obtain a course-by-course evaluation.